python-tls/tls/docs/tls-api.rst

 .. class:: InvalidatedError

-    Raised when it's no longer valid to call a method or callback based on previous state. e.g., a certificate_chain_callback from :class:`ServerCertificates.get_certificate_chain_for_server_name` being invoked a second time, or :class:`Session.receive_data` being invoked after a session has been invalidated due to incorrect data.
+    Raised when it's no longer valid to call a method or callback based on previous state. e.g., a certificate_chain_callback from :class:`ServerCertificates.get_certificate_chain_for_server_name` being invoked a second time, or :class:`Connection.data_from_wire` being invoked after a connection has been invalidated due to incorrect data.

 .. class:: InvalidAlertLevel